A Salary Guide for All Counseling Careers: Which Areas Pay the Best? (2026)

 Despite altruistic motives for joining the profession, counselors have bills to pay just like everyone else.
 While earning money is not necessarily the driving factor for entering this field, it is something counselors should take into consideration.

 Wages for counselors vary widely based on the type of counseling services offered, the level of education completed, employers, and where the work is performed.
 Which state a counselor works in can have a strong effect on the average salary.
-For example, New Jersey is in the top five highest paying states for six of the seven different counseling careers listed below.
-Other states with higher than average wages in several careers include Utah, Oregon, Alaska, California.
+For example, California and New Jersey are both in the top five highest paying states for five of the seven different counseling careers listed below.
+Other states with higher than average wages in several careers include Oregon, Alaska, Hawaii, and North Dakota.

 The more education a counselor receives, the higher their pay, generally speaking.
 Mental health counselors, genetic counselors, school counselors, marriage and family therapists, and rehabilitation counselors only need a master’s degree to start their careers.
 Psychologists must earn a PhD or PsyD degree, and the additional education required translates to higher wages.
 Psychiatrists, who earn the most out of all mental health careers, are licensed physicians who have completed medical school and residency and have earned board certification.